angrybacon/dotemacs/README.md

 ========

-This repository contains my personal Emacs configuration (and installed packages).
+This repository contains my personal Emacs configuration.
 It was originally meant for personal uses and to help me keep my Emacs files when moving onto another machine.
 I've kept this repository public for other Emacs lovers.

 Have fun tinkering : j